Citi® / AAdvantage® Executive World Elite Mastercard® review

 Let’s start with the bonus miles opportunity.

-With the CardName, you can earn 70,000 American Airlines AAdvantage® bonus miles after spending $7,000 within the first three months of account opening.
-To put things into perspective, that's plenty for some roundtrip domestic AAnytime tickets, depending on the distance of your flight, or for a roundtrip AAnytime flight or two to the Caribbean, Central America or Mexico.
+With the CardName, earn 70,000 American Airlines AAdvantage® bonus miles after spending $7,000 within the first three months of account opening.
+To put things into perspective, that’s plenty for some roundtrip domestic AAnytime tickets, depending on the distance of your flight, or for a roundtrip AAnytime flight or two to the Caribbean, Central America or Mexico.
 Earn an ongoing four AAdvantage® bonus miles for every $1 spent on eligible American Airlines purchases and one AAdvantage® bonus mile for every $1 spent on other eligible purchases.
 Remember, each mile earned from purchases also earns one loyalty point.

 With that kind of ongoing miles-earning, you can see miles accumulate quickly with regular card use.